ghost1372/ghost1372.github.io/source/DevWinUI/pickers/index.md

 {% endnote %}

 {% note info %}
-If you want to set `DefaultFileType`, you need to set your FileTypeChoices item `Key`. for example: `picker.DefaultFileType = "Images";`
+If you want to set `DefaultFileExtension`, you need to set your FileTypeChoices item `Key`. for example: `picker.DefaultFileExtension = "Images";`
 {% endnote %}

 # FilePicker